filefog/filefog/README.md

     {Boolean|true} transform - determines if the raw response from the storage service is transformed to a filefog standardized format.
     {Boolean|true} include_raw - include the raw response in the transformed response {Boolean|true} auto_paginate - auto_paginate the responses if required
-    {Boolean|null} root_identifier - set the root_identifier to namespace all filefog operations to a specific folder.
+    {String|null} root_identifier - set the root_identifier to namespace all filefog operations to a specific folder.